fawda123/CABW2018_dataviz/README.md

 ## Tentative agenda

-Marcus Beck, Southern California Coastal Water Research Project
+Marcus Beck, Southern California Coastal Water Research Project. *Actionable bioassessment data: Using visualization to bridge the research-management divide*

-Michelle Tang, California State Water Resources Control Board
+Michelle Tang and Calvin Yang, California State Water Resources Control Board. *An Analysis of Using Data Visualization to Drive Organizational Change at the Water Boards*

 Melanie Gogul-Prokurat, California Department of Fish and Wildlife